Fluffy Cheesecake Cupcakes

 Flavor Balance

-Too Sweet: If the cupcakes taste too sweet, add a pinch of salt to balance the flavors.
+Too Sweet: If too sweet, add a pinch of salt or a splash of lemon juice to balance the flavors.

 Essential Ingredients for Fluffy Cheesecake Cupcakes